andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/3 While Loop.md

 Count is 4
 ```

-It's good not to overuse `break` and instead do the main behaviour with the condition.
+You should usually handle the main behavior of the loop with the condition and not overuse `break`.
 # Continue
 The [[8 Keyword|keyword]] `continue` is used to skip forward to the next iteration of the loop.
-But the loop condition is always checked, `continue` just skips the rest of the current iteration.
+So it immediately goes back to the top and checks the condition again.
 If you are inside a nested loop, it will only skip ahead the inner loop.

 ```python
 count = 1